MikeMaycock/NewRepo/README.md

-This is a text file in the New Repo created by Visual Studio
+This is a text file in the New Repo created by Visual Studio.
+It was modified locally in Visula Studio.